Esophageal Cancer (cont.)

 In this Article

-Esophageal cancer is hard to control with current treatments.
-For that reason, many doctors encourage people with this disease to consider taking part in a clinical trial, a research study of new treatment methods.
-Clinical trials are an important option for people with all stages of esophageal cancer.
-See the Taking Part in Cancer Research section.
+Cancer of the esophagus is hard to control with current treatments.
+For that reason, many doctors encourage people with this disease to consider taking part in a research study (clinical trial) of new treatment methods.
+Research studies are an important option for people with any stage of esophageal cancer.

-You may want to ask your doctor these questions before your treatment begins:
+Questions you may want to ask your doctor about treatment options

 Viewers share their comments

 Esophageal Cancer - Symptoms and Signs Question: What were the symptoms and signs you experienced with esophageal cancer?